 The Taiwanese Navy has revealed its plans for a proposed helicopter-carrying, amphibious landing helicopter dock (LHD) warship that aligns with the indigenous defense industry buildup approach being pursued by the administration of President Tsai Ing-wen.
 Continue reading

 Airbus, Boeing Report February 2017 Commercial Aircraft Orders and Deliveries

 by J. Kasper Oestergaard, European Correspondent.

-Boeing and Airbus delivered 44 and 25 commercial jets in January 2017, respectively, compared to 49 and 22 during the same month last year.
-January is traditionally a very slow month for both shipments and new orders.
-Airbus in particular delivers very few aircraft during the first month of the year.
+Boeing and Airbus delivered 51 and 49 commercial jets in February 2017, respectively, compared to 56 and 46 during the same month last year.
 In 2016, Boeing delivered 748 jets (762 in 2015), in line with company expectations, while Airbus surpassed its delivery target of 650 jets by handing over 688 jets during 2016 (635 in 2015).